-Since your construction manpower planning meetings are meant to be purposeful, having an agenda that allows your team to stay on track should be a staple in your organization.
+Since your construction workforce planning meetings are meant to be purposeful, having an agenda that allows your team to stay on track should be a staple in your organization.

 Preparing your agenda is only half the battle.
 You will want to ensure that your team has received and gone over the agenda in full.
 Time is money, and being prepared for meetings will allow your team to hit the ground running when the time comes.
 Nothing slows a meeting down faster than wasting time at the start filling everyone in on the little details they were sent but neglected to read.

-To read about how Bridgit Bench clients are using data to make construction workforce planning decisions, click here, or request a walkthrough of Bridgit Bench by one of our associates.
+Read about how Bridgit Bench clients are using data to make construction workforce planning decisions.

 Don’t wait until your meeting to resolve issues that can be done ahead of time or don’t require a full team discussion to solve.
 If team members are willing to help keep your workforce plan up to date, encourage them to also include any conflicts that have come up since the last meeting or that they foresee being an issue in the future.
 This will give you a chance to review these conflicts and nip them in the bud before everyone feels the need to throw their two cents in during your meetings.
 Ultimately, someone is going to have to make the final decision in regards to conflicts, and if you feel comfortable resolving them without a full team discussion you can save a lot of time during meetings.

 GET THE TEAM TO OFFER FEEDBACK OR PRESENT CONCERNS